jackeryli/anigamerdanmu/README.md

 - Resume: resume to play
 - Reset: reset time to `00:00`
 - Count: danmus of this video
-- Time: click time button to change danmu's times
+- Time: click time button to change danmu's time

 ## Reference